 and temperature during and immediately after surgery.
 They also diagnose and treat pain syndromes.

 See below for the different services the team provides.

-Epidural anesthesia is performed by injecting an anesthetic agent into the space surrounding the spinal fluid sac.
-Pain sensation is blocked from the lower half of the body.
-It is also commonly used to relieve the pain of childbirth.
+Epidural anaesthesia is performed by injecting an anaesthetic medicine into the space surrounding the spinal fluid sac.
+This blocks the feeling of pain in the lower half of the body - from the waist down.
+It is commonly used to relieve the pain of childbirth.

-During general anesthesia, the entire body, including the brain, is anesthetized.
-The patient is deeply asleep, feels nothing and remembers nothing during the operation.
+During general anaesthesia, the entire body, including the brain is anaesthetized.
+The patient is deeply asleep, feels nothing and remembers nothing of the operation.
 It may be given either by injection or by mask, or by both.

-Spinal anesthesia is performed by injecting an anesthetic agent into the fluid surrounding the spinal cord.
-Pain sensation is blocked from the lower half of the body.
+Different from an epidural, spinal anaesthesia is performed by injecting an anaesthetic medicine directly into the fluid surrounding the spinal cord.
+This blocks feelings of pain in the lower half of the body.